-The Senior Leadership Team are the Headmaster, Deputy Head teacher's, Assistant Head teachers and the Director of Finance.
-These leaders control the Academy at an executive Tevel, implementing the policies laid down by the Governors and reporting back to them.
+The Senior Leadership Team are the Headmaster, Deputy Headteacher's, Assistant Headteacher's and the Director of Finance.
+These leaders control the Academy at an executive level, implementing the policies laid down by the Governors and reporting back to them.
 As a group, the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for middle and senior leader posts will include Governor representation.
 Some spending control is devolved to Heads of Departments and other budget holders with limits above which the Director of Finance must countersign.

 g.
 Arrangements for setting pay and remuneration of key management personnel h.
-Connected Organisations including Related Party Relationships
+Trade union facility time h.
+Connected organisations, including related party relationships